oacore/content/docs/api.md

 ---
 ![CORE API image](images/api-core.png)

-CORE harvests, maintains, enriches and makes available metadata and full-text content (typically a PDF) from many Open Access journals and repositories.
+CORE indexes, maintains, enriches and makes available metadata and full-text content (typically a PDF) from many Open Access journals and repositories.
 This makes it a useful access point for those who would like to develop applications making use of this content.
 To support these activities, CORE is